bitovi/canjs.com/2.0/can/view/mustache/doc/mustache.md

-can.mustache provides significantly more functionality such as:
+can.Mustache provides significantly more functionality such as:

-- [can.mustache.Basics Context and Path Basics]
+- [can.Mustache.Basics Context and Path Basics]
-- [can.mustache.Sections Sections]
+- [can.Mustache.Sections Sections]
-- [can.mustache.helpers.partial Partials]
+- [can.Mustache.helpers.partial Partials]
-- [can.mustache.Acquisition Acquiring Templates]
+- [can.Mustache.Acquisition Acquiring Templates]
-- [can.mustache.Helpers Helpers]
+- [can.Mustache.Helpers Helpers]
-- [can.mustache.Binding Live Binding]
+- [can.Mustache.Binding Live Binding]

 ## Tags

-@api can.mustache.tags
+@api can.Mustache.tags